Testing for financial crashes using the Log Periodic Power Law mode

-\section{Abstract}
+{\bf Abstract}

-A number of papers claim that a Log Periodic Power Law (LPPL) fitted to financial market bubbles that precede large market falls or `crashes', contain parameters that are confined within certain ranges.
-The mechanism that has been claimed as underlying the LPPL, is based on influence percolation and a martingale condition.
-This paper examines these claims and the robustness of the LPPL for capturing large falls in the Hang Seng stock market index, over a 30-year period, including the current global downturn.
-We identify 11 crashes on the Hang Seng market over the period 1970 to 2008.
-The fitted LPPLs have parameter values within the ranges specified {\em post hoc} by Johansen and Sornette \cite{JS:2001} for only seven of these crashes.
+Many papers claim that a Log Periodic Power Law (LPPL) model fitted to financial market bubbles that precede large market falls or `crashes', contain parameters that are confined within certain ranges.
+Further, it is claimed that the underlying model is based on influence percolation and a martingale condition.
+This paper examines these claims and their validity for capturing large price falls in the Hang Seng stock market index over the period 1970 to 2008.
+The fitted LPPLs have parameter values within the ranges specified {\em post hoc} by \cite{JS:2001} for only seven of these 11 crashes.
 Interestingly, the LPPL fit could have predicted the substantial fall in the Hang Seng index during the recent global downturn.
-We also find that influence percolation combined with a martingale condition holds for only half of the pre-crash bubbles previously reported.
-Overall, the mechanism posited as underlying the LPPL does not do so, and the data used to support the fit of the LPPL to bubbles does so only partially.
+Overall, the mechanism posited as underlying the LPPL model does not do so, and the data used to support the fit of the LPPL model to bubbles does so only partially.